 On the last day, it really was a packed agenda.

 The 13th floor is a sports floor.
 There is mini-golf (we never had time to even play that) and a rock climbing wall.

 I was super impressed at my 8-year-old giving this a go.

 It was also Chinese New Year, and the staff involved my son with the cutting of the massive cake.
 It was so yummy.

-Being the last afternoon, my son decided he anted to go to Kids Club.
+Being the last afternoon, my son decided he wanted to go to the Kids’ Club.
 This was great as I had to pack the room as luggage is collected after 7 p.m.
 He also won a bunch of prizes and he was pretty thrilled with that.
 He has been upset lately because he never wins.
-Being a world traveller he has no trophies for sports, or certificates of achievement he might get if we had the standard home life.
+Being a world traveler he has no trophies for sports or certificates of achievement he might get if we had the standard home life.
 We have talked a lot about him feeling a bit of a loser.
 So this was perfect.
 He won a beach towel, and at Family Bingo we won a Royal Caribbean Slapper watch.
 Plus another medal.

-On the last night we went to watch a love performance of Saturday Night Fever.
+On the last night, we went to watch a live performance of Saturday Night Fever.

 We headed out for our last dinner.